 In the movie, you see Katniss tossing nuts at the force field in order to detect it.
 In the books, she did the same, however made sure no one noticed her doing so.
 She attributed her knowledge of the force field's location to her improved hearing in the one ear the capital repaired following the previous year's Hunger Games, where she had lost hearing in one ear.

-During the Tribute interviews Cinna is inspecting Katniss' dress and says, "I think I'm done."
-This is a foreshadowing of his death which takes place just before Katniss rises in the tube into the Arena.
-As Katniss enters the elevator, Cinna is attacked by Peacemakers and beaten to death, a punishment ordered by President Snow over the controversy of the wedding dress he designed for Katniss, which transforms into the Mockingjay, the symbol of rebellion for the outlying districts.
+During the Tribute interviews, Cinna is inspecting Katniss' dress and says, "I think I'm done."
+This is a "foreshadowing" of his death which takes place just before Katniss rises in the tube into the Arena.
+As Katniss enters the elevator, Cinna is attacked by Peacemakers and beaten to death, a punishment ordered by President Snow over the controversy of the wedding dress he designed for Katniss, which transformed into the Mockingjay, the symbol of rebellion for the outlying districts.

-After Katniss shoots the force field and takes down the arena, she is knocked down and laying on the ground with her arms out and her legs together.
-Coincidentally, this is the same position that Jesus was in when he was hung on the cross and is referred to as the savior on the cross, like how Katniss was the savior to Panem (being the mocking jay).
+After Katniss shoots the force field and takes down the arena, she is knocked down and lying on the ground with her arms out and her legs together.
+Coincidentally, this is the same position that Jesus was supposedly in when he was hung on the cross, and is referred to as the savior on the cross, like how Katniss was the savior to Panem (being the Mockingjay).